-UXG4400 Project 4 (8 credits)
+UXG4400 Project 4 (8 credits) Prerequisite(s): UXG3450

 In this module, students prepare their personal portfolio of projects in order to be ready for a professional job search.
 This can involve a new project to demonstrate a particular professional skill, or taking a previous project to very high level of quality.

-UXG4450 Project 4 (Continued) (8 credits)
+UXG4450 Project 4 (Continued) (8 credits) Prerequisite(s): UXG4400